abbaslab-va/AbbasCentral/README.md

 * eventEdges - a 1x2 vector specifying the edges to bin between
 * binSize - the size of the bins in ms

-`binnedTrials = bin_neuron(obj, event, neuron, varargin)`
+`binnedTrials = bin_neuron(obj, neuron, varargin)`

 **OUTPUT:**
 * binnedTrials - an E x T binary matrix of spike times for a neuron, where E is the number of events and T is the number of bins

 **INPUT:**
-* event - an event character vector found in the config.ini file
 * neuron - number to index a neuron as organized in the spikes field

 ***optional name/value pairs:***
+* 'event' - an event character vector found in the config.ini file
 * 'offset' - a number that defines the offset from the alignment you wish to center around.
 * 'edges' - 1x2 vector distance from event on either side in seconds
 * 'outcome' - an outcome character array found in config.ini
 * 'trialType' - a trial type found in config.ini
 * 'binSize' - an optional parameter to specify the bin width, in ms. default value is 1

-`raster(obj, event, neuron, varargin)`
+`raster(obj, neuron, varargin)`

 Plots a spike raster in a new figure according to the input parameters.

 **INPUT:**
-* event - a string of a state named in the config file
 * neuron - index of neuron from spike field of object

 ***optional name/value pairs:***
+* 'event' - a string of a state named in the config file
 * 'edges' - 1x2 vector distance from event on either side in seconds
 * 'binSize' - a number that defines the bin size in ms
 * 'trialType' - a trial type found in config.ini